 We continue to experience a decline in rental fees for all of our leased line products.
-The decline in rental fees since 2000 has been substantial partly as a result of broadband services substitution and other service providers constructing their own lines.
-In response, we continue to implement marketing and service campaigns to retain our high-value corporate customers.
+We attribute the general decline in rental fees since 2000 to a general migration toward broadband services and increased competition from other service providers constructing their own lines.
+In response, we continue to implement marketing and service campaigns to retain our high-value corporate customers for our leased line products.
+Our local and domestic long distance leased line services revenues were NT\$6.1 billion, NT\$5.7 billion and NT\$5.4 billion (US\$0.2 billion) in 2010, 2011 and 2012, respectively.